babsholar/musiceventmatch/README.md

 - REACT_APP_SKK=<SONGKICK_API_KEY>

-To run, navigate to the project root and run the following: `npm install && npm run dev`
+To run, complete the following steps:
+* Navigate to project root. (will need two terminals open, one for server, one for client)
+* Install node modules: `npm install`
+* Start the express server: `npm run server`
+* Start the client app: `npm run start`